atsushieno/aap-juce/README.md

 The more details are described later in this README.

 At this state, this repository is more of a set of build scripts that lets you bring in your own JUCE based audio plugins into AAP world.
-There are handful of samples that uses this repo as a submodule, such as [aap-juce-ports](https://github.com/atsushieno/aap-juce-ports), [aap-juce-dexed](https://github.com/atsushieno/aap-juce-dexed), [aap-juce-adlplug](https://github.com/atsushieno/aap-juce-adlplug).
+There are handful of porting projects for both plugins and hosts, listed earlier on this README.
-Another useful example is [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host), which is a port of JUCE AudioPluginHost which can be used to check if AAP plugins work or not.

 ## Build Instruction

-You most likely need a Linux desktop.
-It may build on virtual machines, but you might want get a real Linux desktop because Projucer (the JUCE project fileset generator) depends on X11, even without running GUI (of course if you try to get it working on other OSes Projucer doesn't require X11).
-It should build on any kind of Linux desktop, but since we cannot make sure to write code that works on every distro, it may fail.
-So far only Ubuntu 19.10 is the verified desktop.
+There is a GitHub Actions workflow setup, which is an official build instructions.
+It is almost one `make` call if all conditions are met.

+We used to require Linux desktop for complete builds, but now that we skip desktop builds of those plugins, there are much less requirements.
+Yet, we need a working "Projucer" as well as bash-baked Makefiles, so you'd still need a Unix-y environment.
+It may change again once we support UI integration, but until then it would be quite portable.

 You need Android SDK.
 If you install it via Android Studio it is usually placed under `~/Android/Sdk`.
-You also need Android NDK, most likely 21.0 (no verification with other versions).
+You also need Android NDK, most likely 21.x (no verification with other versions).
 It would be installed under `~/Android/Sdk/ndk/21.*`.

-Once they are all set, simply run `make`.

 Depending on the NDK setup you might also have to rewrite `Makefile` and `Builds/Android/local.properties` to point to the right NDK location.
 Then run `cd Builds/Android && ./gradlew build` instead of `./projuce-app.sh`.
 It would be much easier to place Android SDK and NDK to the standard location though.
 Symbolic links would suffice.